Fire (1996 film): Production

+Azmi initially hesitated about starring in the film, because though she liked the script, she was worried it would negatively affect her charity work with disadvantaged women in slums.
+However, she changed her mind, with the encouragement of her family (especially Zoya Akhtar, as it made her realise the next generation had very different worldviews), as well as her belief that not everybody would react the same, and that therefore it was important to get a conversation started.

 Controversies and reaction

-Fire was passed uncut by India's film certification board (the Central Board of Film Certification) in May 1998 with a rating of Adult, the only condition being that the character Sita's name be changed to Nita.
+Fire was passed uncut by India's Central Board of Film Certification (CBFC) in May 1998 with a rating of Adult, the only condition being that the name of the character Sita (which is also the name of a significant Hindu godess) be changed to Nita.
+The board allowed the original name back after more consideration.
 The board made their decision based on what it called the importance of the story for Indian women.
 The film was first screened on 13 November 1998 and ran to full houses in 42 theaters in most metropolitan cities throughout India for almost three weeks.

 On 2 December, more than 200 Shiv Sainiks stormed a Cinemax theatre in suburban Goregaon in Mumbai, smashing glass panes, burning posters and shouting slogans.
 They compelled managers to refund tickets to moviegoers.
 On 3 December, a Regal theatre in Delhi was similarly stormed.
-Mina Kulkarni, one of the Delhi protesters explained the reasoning behind their actions: "If women's physical needs get fulfilled through lesbian acts, the institution of marriage will collapse, reproduction of human beings will stop".
-Bajrang Dal workers with lathis invaded Rajpalace and Rajmahal in Surat, breaking up everything in sight and driving away frightened audiences.
+Mina Kulkarni, one of the Delhi protesters, explained the reasoning behind their actions: "If women's physical needs get fulfilled through lesbian acts, the institution of marriage will collapse, reproduction of human beings will stop".
+Bajrang Dal workers with lathis invaded Raj Palace and a few other theatres in Surat, breaking up everything in sight and driving away frightened audiences.
 Some of the rioters set fire to theatres screening the film.

 Theatres in Surat and Pune stopped screening the film on the same day.
-When attackers attempted to shut down a screening in Calcutta, however, ushers and audience fought back and the movie stayed open.
-Twenty-nine people were arrested in Mumbai in connection with these incidents.
-Chief Minister Manohar Joshi supported the actions to shut down screenings of Fire: "I congratulate them for what they have done.
+However, when attackers attempted to shut down a screening in Calcutta, ushers and audience fought back and the theatre stayed open.
+Maharashtra's Chief Minister Manohar Joshi supported the actions to shut down screenings of Fire: "I congratulate them for what they have done.
 The film's theme is alien to our culture".